 The blogosphere is a wonderful place to share our thoughts with other bloggers.
 But there are lots of other ways to share your writing with the world.
 Have you thought of branching out into other areas and taking your writing outside of your blog?
 My own writing When I first started blogging in 2017, I… Continue reading Have You Thought About Writing Outside Your Blog?

-This post comes at the request of Melissa of ZeroSpace, who wanted to about the how my writing journey began and how I got to where I am now.
 Before I started blogging in 2017, I didn’t spend a lot of time online, and I wasn't into social media at all.
-I really had no… Continue reading My Writing and Self-Publishing Journey
+I really had no clue what other possibilities may appear as a result of embarking on my blogging journey.
+I knew nothing about book publishing, and probably the only thing I knew about… Continue reading My Writing and Self-Publishing Journey

 Before we get into the post, I'll quickly answer the title question about how long blog posts should be.
 They should be however long you want them to be, and don't let anyone tell you otherwise.
 Now that we've got that out of the way, let's chat about some factors that might come into play.… Continue reading How Long Should Blog Posts Be?